Rear-End Collisions in NC: Fault, Whiplash & Your Rights

 The Bottom Line

 If you were rear-ended in North Carolina, the other driver is not automatically at fault.
-While there is a legal presumption that the rear driver caused the crash, that presumption can be challenged -- and in NC, where contributory negligence bars recovery if you share even 1% of fault, this distinction can mean everything.
-Document the scene thoroughly, see a doctor for delayed injuries like whiplash, and be careful about what you say.
+N.C.
+Gen. Stat. § 20-152 creates a legal presumption that the rear driver was following too closely -- but that presumption is rebuttable.
+In NC, where contributory negligence bars recovery if you share even 1% of fault, the evidence you gather in the first hours after the crash can determine whether you recover anything at all.
+Document everything, see a doctor promptly, and understand how insurance companies attack rear-end claims before you give any statement.

 The Myth: "The Rear Driver Is Always at Fault" in NC